richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       2. Alerts - for timer/alarm directives (Alerts)
       3. Contents - for content/music directives (AudioPlayer)

-Previously, only #1 is working on FT900 since I've only hooked into SpeechSynthesizer class.
+Previously, only #1 is working on FT900 since I've only hooked into SpeechSynthesizer class of AVS SDK.
 That is, if you command FT900 to set an alert or play music, the alarm and music is played on RPI, not on FT900.

-To support #2 and #3 on FT900, I hooked into other classes in RPI.
+To support #2 and #3 on FT900, I hooked into the MediaPlayer class of AVS SDK in RPI.
 So now, if music is playing in FT900 and then some alerts arrive or user speaks in microphone, then music will be paused to give way for those 2.

       Three main differences on the new approach:
       1. I'm now hooking on the lower stack of AVS SDK.